FINANCIAL & ADMINISTRATIVE SERVICES

-The Administrative Services office is responsible, through the Conference Board of Trustees, for the oversight and operation of the Area Center, the Episcopal residence, the conference and district parsonages, and all conference property and insurance.
-Questions about church parsonages, and architects/contractors working on building construction/expansion should be directed to the director of Financial and Administrative Services.
+The Administrative Services office is responsible, through the Conference Board of Trustees, for the oversight and operation of the Area Center, the episcopal residence, Conference and district parsonages, and all Conference property and insurance.
+Questions about church parsonages, and architects/contractors working on building construction/expansion should be directed to the executive director of Financial & Administrative Services.

 Questions about closing a church building or abandoning a church property should be directed to your district superintendent’s office.

-The standard mileage rates for the use of a car (also vans, pickups or panel trucks) are:
+Beginning on July 1, 2022, the standard mileage rates for the use of a car (also vans, pickups or panel trucks) will be:

-Employers whose gross earnings are $314,000 or more are required to pay whichever minimum wage is higher.
-Employers who gross less than $314,000 shall pay their employees no less than the current federal minimum wage rate.
+Employers whose gross earnings are more than $323,000 are required to pay employees whichever minimum wage is higher.
+Employers whose gross earnings are less than $323,000 shall pay their employees no less than the Federal minimum wage.
+Employers are required to post the minimum wage and overtime information in a conspicuous place, such as an employee break room or office that can be accessed by employees.
+A free downloadable copy of the poster is available here.

 The East Ohio Conference Office: